Overview

 client accounts will share commission costs equally and receive securities at a total average

-and its’ allocation, which will be completed prior to the entry of the aggregated order.
+its’ allocation, which will be completed prior to the entry of the aggregated order.
+Completed

-Completed orders will be allocated as specified in the initial trade order.
-Partially filled
+orders will be allocated as specified in the initial trade order.
+Partially filled orders will be

-orders will be allocated on a pro-rata basis.
+allocated on a pro-rata basis.
 Any exceptions will be explained on the Order.
+Many of the

-Many of the securities CCIA invests in are extremely liquid and heavily traded.
-In almost all
+securities CCIA invests in are extremely liquid and heavily traded.
+In almost all cases, CCIA

-cases, CCIA trade volume will have no effect on the underlying price of the security.
-Due to
+trade volume will have no effect on the underlying price of the security.
+Due to the individual

-the individual nature of our client’s portfolios, the same security may be purchased for one
+nature of our client’s portfolios, the same security may be purchased for one client while

-purchases or sales may be made in the same security at different times for different clients
+or sales may be made in the same security at different times for different clients based on

 CCIA clients or prospective clients may request a copy of the firm's Code of Ethics by